vladimirlojanica/ideas/README.md

 This is a vision for how computing could be.
 I began writing ideas down a number of years ago, this is a selection of ideas old and new.
 My theme is integration.

+Thank you to all the contributors who have been sending in examples and corrections!

 ## 1. [Email Metadata](id:email-metadata)

 Emails could contain comprehensive metadata about the human readable content depending on the sort of email it is.
 This machine readable information could be interpreted to: